Hendrix-CS/csci150/homework/function-reading.md

    anything for step 3 if the output agrees exactly with what you wrote in step 1.)

-You will not be graded on how correct your answer is in part 1.
-However, you *will* be graded on the accuracy of your evaluation in step 3.
-Obviously, I will not be able to tell the difference if you simply run the code and paste the output for step 1; please do not do that!
-You will only be depriving yourself of a learning opportunity (not to mention that it is a violation of the academic integrity policy).

 You should consider the code in each exercise separately from the other exercises.